 Pricing will be discussed in a follow-up conversation once Module 1 scope is confirmed.
 We can structure the engagement as fixed-price per module, a monthly retainer, or a hybrid — whichever model works best for Eurostar.

 Our recommendation: start with Module 1 as a fixed-price Quick Win.
 Four weeks, contained scope, measurable ROI.
-If the results are there, the conversation about Modules 2 and 3 is easy.
+If the results are there, the conversation about Module 2 is easy.
 If they are not, you have not committed to more.

 Each module’s investment covers: discovery, development, pilot, rollout, training, documentation, and 30 days post-rollout support.